ArvinZaker/vinas-clin-sci-2022/README.md

 # Reproducting analysis in the paper: Sex diversity in proximal tubule and endothelial gene expression in mice with ischemic acute kidney injury

+This repository contains the report that reproduces some of the results from the study by Viñas et al. (2020).
+A precomplied report is available as a `.html` file in the project's root directory (`report.html`).

+## steps to reproduce the analysis

 This analysis requires downloading the raw salmon files (`.sf`) from the study.
-A precomplied report is available as a `.html` file in the project's root directory (`report.html`).

 To download the data for this analysis, follow these steps: